splinter-app/.github/profile/README.md

 To learn more about Splinter, visit our [website](https://splinter.com/) and [case study](https://splinter.com/case_study).

-To get started deploying Helios, visit our [instructions here.](https://github.com/splinter-app/splinter-infrastructure)
+To get started deploying Splinter, visit our [instructions here.](https://github.com/splinter-app/splinter-infrastructure)

 ## The Team